aquaskyline/Clair/README.md

 ***

 ## Introduction
+This is Clair v1, which was made available in Jan 2019.
+Please visit [v2, Nov 2019](https://github.com/HKU-BAL/Clair) for the latest version.

 __Clair__ is the successor of [Clairvoyante](https://github.com/aquaskyline/Clairvoyante).
-The usage of Clair is almost identical to Clairvoyante.
-Please refer to the [README](https://github.com/aquaskyline/Clairvoyante/blob/rbDev/README.md) in the Clairvoyante repo for more details.

 ## Usage
 ```shell